 With the last book back on the shelf, she followed the platform around to where the stairs were, blissfully humming and engrossed with a sense of accomplishment.

 The large double doors were still wide open like how she left them.
 Pulling one side to a close, she spotted someone sitting in the middle of the room smiling back at her.

 “K-Kaidus!?”
 Sylvia blurted out, startled to see the boy.

 “Good morning, Sylvia.”
 He greeted, waving to her.

 “G-Good morning.”
 She managed a reply as she tensed up.
-‘No. No. Please don’t do this!’
+‘No. no. please don’t do this!’
 She told herself, feeling her nerves leaving.
 “H-how long have…” Her face became flushed before she could even finish the question, realizing what she’d been doing.

-“Did you h-hear?” she asked, trying to look calm.
+“Did you h-hear?”
+She asked, trying to look calm.
 Deep inside, she was ready to dash out of the room and lock herself away.

 “Are you alright?”
 Kaidus asked, looking at her curiously.

-“Y-yea.
+“Y-yes.
 Sorry…” Her left leg was outside of the room, and she was contemplating about whether she should run or hide from her embarrassment.

 She thought she’d grown accustomed to him with the time they spent together, but that was not the case.
 Like the sun, he was too dazzling.
 Ever since the competition, she couldn’t help but revert to her old self, seeing how much more amazing he’d become.
 Those words of thanks when they went for snacks had smitten her completely.
 She had to avoid him afterwards, afraid that he would start to dislike her.